Subhikshaa23/Subhikshaa23/README.md

-Hello techies!
+<h1 align="center">Hi there👋, I'm Subhikshaa!</h1>
+<h3 align="center">Web Developer | Automation Explorer | Cybersecurity Enthusiast</h3>
 <br /><br />

-      I am Subhikshaa Selvanayagam, currently in the pre-final year of Computer Science and Engineering department.
-I am currently exploring more in the area of web development and learning to build web applications using MERN stack.
-I believe that building strong foundations in any concept we learn can enhance the overall learning process.
-I am interested in collaborative learning and open for project collaborations!
+- I am currently exploring more in the area of **Web development** and learning to develop web applications using MERN stack.
+- I love building bots using **UiPath** and and introducing automation in our day-to-day life wherever possible.
+- I am also interested in the field of **Cybersecurity** and have participated in Jeopardy style **CTFs**!
+- I am open to collaborative learning and project collaborations!
+-
 <br />

+<p><i>I believe that building strong foundations in any concept we learn can enhance the overall learning process.
+Hence learning things, the right way!</i></p>

 ## Programming Languages:
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)